LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   - Membership
 ---

-These are instructions for two web tools, designed to visualise membership data.
-The prerequisite for library services is to be able to extract postcodes of library members.
+These are instructions for two web tools, designed to aid in visualising membership data.
+The prerequisite is for library services to extract postcodes of library members.
 It is down to the service as to which postcodes to include: it could be all members, those who are borrowers, PC users, etc. Whatever it is you wish to explore.

 1. Convert postcodes to a standard format with anonymised, census-based areas
 2. Visualise the data on a map and provide additional context on population and deprivation